 - 10.1.
 The Accounting Officer is the official who has overall responsibility for the proper implementation and monitoring of this policy. - 10.2.
-The Directorate Policy and Planning shall also, on behalf of the Accounting Officer, monitor and evaluate compliance and impact of these guidelines by all programmes and sub-programmes in the NCDRPW. - 10.3.
+The Directorate Strategic Planning Management shall also, on behalf of the Accounting Officer, monitor and evaluate compliance and impact of these guidelines by all programmes and sub-programmes in the NCDRPW. - 10.3.
 This policy is effective from date of signature. - 10.4.
-The assessment to determine the effectiveness and appropriateness of this policy will be done one year after its effective date and thereafter on an annual The assessment could be performed earlier than one year to basis. accommodate any substantial structural or other organizational changes at the Department or any change required by law. - 10.5.
-If and when any provision of this policy is amended, the amended provision will supersede the previous one. - 10.6.
-Deviations from this policy must be approved by the Accounting Officer.
+This policy shall be assessed in two (2) years from its effective date to determine its effectiveness and appropriateness and thereafter bi-annually.
+This policy may be assessed before that time as necessary to reflect substantial organizational or other changes at the Department or any change required by law. - 10.5.
+If and when any provision of this policy is amended, the amended provision will supersede the previous one. - Deviations from this policy must be approved by the Accounting Officer.
+10.6.